-- 1. megavitamin and nutrition based therapy; - 2.
+- 1. Megavitamin and nutrition based therapy; - 2.
 Individual and group nutritional counseling, including non-specific disease nutritional education such as general good eating habits, calorie control or dietary preferences.
 This exclusion does not apply to preventive care for which Benefits are provided under the United States Preventive Services Task Force requirement.
-This exclusion also does not apply to nutritional counseling services that are billed as Preventive Care Services or to nutritional education services that are provided as part of treatment for a disease by appropriately licensed or registered health care professionals when both of the following are true: - nutritional education is required for a disease in which patient self-management is an important component of treatment such as diabetes; and - there exists a knowledge deficit regarding the disease which requires the intervention of a trained health professional; - 3. enteral feedings and other nutritional and electrolyte formulas, (except as described under Enteral Nutrition in Section 6, Additional Coverage Details), including infant formula and donor breast milk, unless they are the only source of nutrition and unless they are specifically created to treat inborn errors of metabolism such as phenylketonuria (PKU).
-Infant formula available over the counter is always excluded; - 4. health education classes unless offered by UnitedHealthcare or its affiliates, including but not limited to asthma, smoking cessation, and weight control classes.
+This exclusion also does not apply to nutritional counseling services that are billed as Preventive Care Services or to nutritional education services that are provided as part of treatment for a disease by appropriately licensed or registered health care professionals when both of the following are true: - nutritional education is required for a disease in which patient self-management is an important component of treatment; and - there exists a knowledge deficit regarding the disease which requires the intervention of a trained health professional. - 3.
+Enteral feedings and other nutritional and electrolyte formulas, including infant formula and donor breast milk, even if they are the only source of nutrition and even if they are specifically created to treat inborn errors of metabolism such as phenylketonuria (PKU), except as medically necessary for the therapeutic treatment of inherited metabolic diseases.
+Infant formula available over-the-counter is always excluded. - 4.
+Health education classes unless offered by UnitedHealthcare or its affiliates, including but not limited to asthma, smoking cessation, and weight control classes.